 About the USS Antietam

-The USS Antietam was one of 24 carriers built as part of the Essex class.
+The USS Antietam was one of 24 carriers constructed as part of the Essex class.
 This was the largest class of carriers in terms of the number of vessels in it.
 There were short-hull and long-hull Essex carriers, and Antietam belonged to the latter with a length of 888 feet.

-She earned distinctions by being given two battle stars for service in the Korean War and for becoming, in 1952, the first aircraft carrier in the world to have an angled deck.
+She earned distinctions by earning two battle stars for service in the Korean War and becoming, in 1952, the first aircraft carrier in the world to have an angled deck.
 The USS Antietam was decommissioned in 1963 after nearly two decades of service and was scrapped in 1974.

 Service and Deployment

-Although her career spanned a little less than two decades and began after World War II, the USS Antietam saw plenty of active, wartime duty.
-After shakedown in the Caribbean, she was deployed in the Pacific Ocean, heading to Japan and arriving just after surrender occurred and the war ended.
+Although her career spanned a little less than two decades and began after World War II, the USS Antietam saw plenty of active wartime duty.
+After shakedown in the Caribbean, she deployed in the Pacific Ocean, heading to Japan and arriving just after surrender occurred and the war ended.

 She was deployed with Task Force 77 for six months.
-During this period she was active in her only combat duty, four cruises that earned the ship two combat stars.
-The aircraft missions that launched from the USS Antietam supported the United Nations against aggressions from North Korea.
+During this period, she was active in her only combat duty, four cruises that earned the ship two combat stars.
+Aircraft missions launched from the USS Antietam supported the United Nations against aggression from North Korea.

 She was important in testing this kind of deck with aircraft takeoffs and landings.
 After this, she was stationed at Quonset Point in Rhode Island and in 1953 was re-designated once again, this time as an antisubmarine warfare support aircraft carrier.

-Later that year the USS Antietam was sent to Mayport, Florida where she became a training vessel.
+Later that year, the USS Antietam was sent to Mayport, Florida, to become a training vessel.
 Her remaining active years were as a training vessel in Pensacola.
-In 1962 Antietam was sent back to Philadelphia where she was decommissioned for the final time in 1974 and sold for scrap materials.
+In 1962 Antietam was sent back to Philadelphia, where she was decommissioned for the final time in 1974 and sold for scrap.

-Asbestos use on the USS Antietam
+Asbestos Use on the USS Antietam

 Asbestos was used in hundreds of components of the Antietam and other ships because it excels at insulating and fireproofing, necessary for keeping crew safe at sea.
 It was also useful because it was inexpensive, readily available, and lightweight.
-Beginning before World War II and continuing for decades, the U.S. Navy collected and used hundreds of thousands of tons of asbestos.
+Before World War II and continuing for decades, the U.S. Navy collected and used hundreds of thousands of tons of asbestos.

-As insulation, it was used especially heavily in boiler and engine rooms, around pipes, in turbines and in and around pumps.
-Gaskets, seals, ceiling and flooring materials, and fireproof and safety gear were also likely to have contained asbestos aboard the USS Antietam.
+As insulation, it was used especially heavily in boiler and engine rooms, around pipes, in turbines, and in and around pumps, gaskets, and seals.
+Ceiling and flooring materials and fireproof and safety gear were also likely to have contained asbestos aboard the USS Antietam.

 Exposure and Illness in Veterans

-Any U.S. Navy Veterans serving aboard the USS Antietam were at risk of being exposed to asbestos.
-That exposure means inhaling the loose fibers of the material, which lodges in body tissues causing damage that can lead to serious illnesses decades later: mesothelioma, lung cancer, and asbestosis, or asbestos lung scarring.
+Any U.S. Navy Veterans serving aboard the USS Antietam were at risk of asbestos exposure.
+Inhaling the loose fibers of the material, which lodge in body tissues, causes damage that can lead to serious illnesses decades later: mesothelioma, lung cancer, asbestosis, or asbestos lung scarring.

-If you served on the Antietam or another U.S. Navy ship during a time when asbestos was used on board, you could be at risk for developing an asbestos-related condition.
+If you served on the Antietam or another U.S. Navy ship during a time when asbestos was used onboard, you could be at risk for developing an asbestos-related condition.
 It is important to be screened for these illnesses as soon as possible, as early diagnosis will give you a better prognosis and more effective treatments.
 You may also be eligible for support, health care, and monetary resources through the Veterans Administration because of your asbestos exposure.Get Your FREE Mesothelioma Packet

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster